 Prostitution & the Sex Trade

-- Use Copenhagen as your case study with guest lecturers and class visits to the city’s Red Light District and organizations such as Reden (The Nest), a drop-in facility for Danish sex workers
+- Discuss real-life current issues with guest lecturers and class visits to the city’s Red Light District and NGO’s such as Reden (The Nest), a drop-in facility for Danish sex workers

 - Mirror decision makers within the Danish government in a final panel debate on controversial topics such as prohibiting prostitution, legalizing it, and the criminalization of the customer